 Priority Species Relevant/ Potentially Relevant to Proposed Development?
-Rationale Rare/ notable terrestrial invertebrates × Habitats within the Site have some potential to support rare/ notable terrestrial invertebrate species but impacts on habitats are very minor, and no specific survey or assessment work has been undertaken for this group of species.
+Rationale Rare/ notable terrestrial invertebrates x Habitats within the Site have some potential to support rare / notable terrestrial invertebrate species but impacts on habitats are very minor, and no specific survey or assessment work has been undertaken for this group of species.
 European beaver × No potential for species to be present within zone of influence.
-Hedgehog x Negligible potential for species to be present within zone of influence.
-Mountain hare x Negligible potential for species to be present within zone of influence.
-Red squirrel x Site is outside the known range of this species in Scotland.
-Scottish wildcat ✓ Potential for species to occur although previous national surveys have recorded only hybrid wildcats north of Lairg.
-Water vole × No evidence of species identified during specific surveys of the River Strathy and other watercourses in the wider local area.
+Hedgehog × Negligible potential for species to be present within zone of influence.
+Mountain hare × Negligible potential for species to be present within zone of influence.
+Red squirrel × Site is outside the known range of this species in Scotland.
+Scottish wildcat \checkmark Potential for species to occur although previous national surveys have recorded only hybrid wildcats north of Lairg.
+Water vole \checkmark Species is present in the survey area.
+Pine marten \checkmark Potential for species to occur - field signs have been recorded in wider local area.